larsiusprime/tdrpg-tools/README.md

 It also creates a "Quick Brown Fox" tiling test that uses every tile connection so the artist can see how they're doing.

+TileProcess can be scripted to generate arbitrary output.
+So you can use it for processing and re-arranging tilesets as well as compositing.

 ![](https://raw.githubusercontent.com/larsiusprime/tdrpg-tools/master/TileProcess/LOOKATME.png)